 Managers should point out specific actions employees take that are deserving of recognition, and they should do so on a frequent basis.
 Regular recognition reinforces positive behavior in employees and increases the likelihood of positive results.
 This approach can improve a company's reputation and make employees more likely to want to succeed in their roles.

 Learn Essential Management Skills From the KU School of Business

-But the University of Kansas is committed to producing well-rounded business leaders, so students in the online MBA program are able to take classes across the focus areas of Marketing and Finance as well.
+The University of Kansas is committed to producing well-rounded business leaders, and our curriculum offers numerous elective options to help you customize your business education.
 Learn more about the KU School of Business online MBA program to take the first step toward effective business leadership.